How to book a booster in Sheffield as Government promises ot jab all adults by New Year

 If you had your second dose at least three months ago, you can also get a booster at a walk-in clinic.

-They are located at Heeley Parish Church; St Oswald’s Church and Rotherham Health Village.
+These are located at: Heeley Parish Church; St Oswald’s Church; Rotherham Health Village.

 How many people have had a booster in Sheffield